-Example: To delete the event log:
+Example: To delete a file:

-1. Navigate to the folder that contains the file to delete.
-For example, to navigate to the logs folder, type:
+- 1. Navigate to the folder that contains the file.
+For example, to navigate to the logs folder, type: cd logs - 2.
+To view the files in the logs folder, type: dir - Type delete <file name>.

-cd logs

-2. To view the files in the logs folder, type: